 In 1984 Louise moved across country to Dalhousie University in Halifax, where she earned a Master’s degree in Kinesiology.
 After a brief stint at the University of Iowa, she switched to the University of Waterloo where she earned a PhD in Kinesiology, specializing in Biomechanics.
 After graduation she took a faculty position at the University of North Carolina at Greensboro where she stayed for two years.
 In 1996 she joined the faculty in the department of Exercise Science at the University at Buffalo, teaching biomechanics and pursuing her research in the area of gait and balance.
 During this time, while continuing to teach, Louise took advantage of an opportunity to earn the Physical Therapy degree and subsequent licensure.

-Louise Gilchrist, PT PhD, currently is the Program Director for the brand new Doctor of Physical Therapy program at the University at Buffalo.
+Louise Gilchrist, PT PhD, currently is the Program Director for the brand new Doctor of Physical Therapy Program at the University at Buffalo.
 This stage of her career began in 2003.
 She mostly teaches and administers the program, although she does occasionally get to the research lab.
-She also practices physical therapy at the local children’s hospital, providing Saturday coverage and doing pediatric aquatic therapy.
+She also practices physical therapy at the local children’s hospital, providing Saturday coverage and doing paediatric aquatic therapy.

 Downhill skiing has remained a constant stress-reducer throughout her life, but has been augmented more recently by snowboarding and kayaking.